Kubwa Five Safaris

 Day 9

-Excursion in Namib Desert To Visit Sossusvlei| Exploring The Dune Fields | Visit Sesriem Canyon
+Excursion In Namib Desert To Visit Sossusvlei | Exploring The Dune Fields | Visit Sesriem Canyon

-Excursion in Namib Desert To Visit Sossusvlei| Exploring The Dune Fields | Visit Sesriem Canyon
+Excursion In Namib Desert To Visit Sossusvlei | Exploring The Dune Fields | Visit Sesriem Canyon

-You'll spend the morning exploring the dune fields.
-The Namib Sand Sea is the second UNESCO World Heritage Site for Namibia (2013).
 One of the oldest, driest and most pristine areas on Earth, the Namib Desert is a world of vast spaces, endless horizons, dramatic deserts capes and jagged mountain heights.
 The best time for photography in the dunes is early morning when the rising sun still casts shadows that give depth and contrast to the dunes.

 You'll drive along the ancient Tsauchab riverbed until the tar road ends, the last few kilometres of thick sand to reach Sossusvlei: "the gathering place of the water."
 Sossusvlei is a striking white pan surrounded by ancient Camelthorn trees and the towering orange dunes of Namib.
 You'll visit Sesriem Canyon, a 30-meter deep gauge incised into the desert floor by the Tsauchab River.
 You'll rest in the afternoon and relax.

-You'll have dinner at Desert Homestead Lodge.
+Dinner and overnight at Desert Homestead Lodge.

 Main Destination: